 Committee on Teaching and Faculty Development

-COTFD is pleased to open the 2024 applications for faculty funding.
-All applications will be due on Sunday, January 21, 2024 by 11:59 pm EST. Please read the information and updated instructions below.
+COTFD is pleased to open the 2026 applications for faculty funding.
+Please read the information and updated instructions below.

 What’s available?